 Experiencing a chronic illness can be earth-shattering, but there is hope.

 Psychotherapy can be a non-judgmental safe space where you can receive the support that is needed.
-I will help you with processing and managing your emotions, help with managing energy levels and fatigue, relationship and sexual concerns, process the grief that has occurred due to illness, assist you in navigating appointments, and I will help you in communicating your needs with medical providers.
-I will integrate mindfulness and acceptance & commitment therapy strategies that will help you cope with your illness and pain.
+I will help you with processing and managing your emotions, help with managing energy levels and fatigue, relationships, sexual concerns, process the grief that has occurred due to illness, assist you in navigating appointments, and I will help you in communicating your needs with medical providers.
+I will integrate mindfulness, somatic psychotherapy, cognitive therapy, and acceptance & commitment therapy strategies that will help you cope with your illness and pain.
 Most importantly, I will help you live the best life you can possibly live.